During the lease term in Woodstock

 - Inspect the rental home,

-- Perform maintenance or improvements,
+- Perform maintenance or alterations,

 Landlord Reference

-a good reference for landlords in Woodstock
+a useful reference for rental investors in Woodstock

 - Collections and evictions